mawais-afz/java-interview-questions/java-threads.md

    Note that once a thread is terminated, it cannot be restarted.
 A new thread object must be created for new execution.

+7. **What are the different types of Thread Priorities in Java?
+And what is the default priority of a thread assigned by JVM?**

+   - **MIN_PRIORITY (1)**: The minimum priority that a thread can have.
+   - **NORM_PRIORITY (5)**: The default priority assigned to a thread by the JVM.
+   - **MAX_PRIORITY (10)**: The maximum priority that a thread can have.

+   The default priority of a thread assigned by the JVM is `NORM_PRIORITY` (5).

+   Thread priorities are used by the thread scheduler to decide when each thread should run.
+However, thread priority behavior can be platform-dependent and should not be relied upon for program correctness.

-6. **What is the difference between start and run method in Java?**
+8. **What is the difference between start and run method in Java?**

    | Feature           | `start()`                                                          | `run()`                                                   |
    | ----------------- | ------------------------------------------------------------------ | --------------------------------------------------------- |